Updated on Mar 16, 2026 17:26 IST

 With only a few months left for JEE Main 2026 exam, candidates can know here the preparation tips and tricks to get ready for JEE Main 2026 in 2 months.

 How to prepare for JEE Main 2026 in two months - JEE Main is one of the most competitive engineering entrance exams in India.
 Every year, lakhs of students appear for the exam for admission to BTech and BArch programs offered by premier IITs, NITs, IIITs, and CFTIs.
 The National Testing Agency (NTA) will conduct JEE Main 2026 in two sessions in January and April.
-The JEE Main 2026 exam date session 1 and 2 will be announced soon.
+The JEE Main 2026 exam date session 1 and 2 has been announced.
+The session 1 exam was conducted from January 21 to 29 while the session 2 will be held from April 2 to 9, 2026.

 Now that JEE Main 2026 is around the corner, the study plan and preparation strategy for this attempt of JEE Main needs to be tweaked according to the needs of the hour.
 Your preparation in these final months before the exam will have a major impact on your performance and JEE Main percentile, ranks, and scores.
 Furthermore, your time management skills clubbed with a positive attitude will make your chances of getting into the top tech institutes in the country better.
 Remember, it’s important to utilize each day efficiently to secure success in JEE Main 2026.
 To help you sail through this phase smoothly, here are some mantras on how to prepare for JEE Main in two months.